Coachbox

 What I built

 Together with two other founders, I built Coachbox from the ground up.
-My role: the entire technical side — from the first wireframes to the web platform, the iPhone and Android apps, and the server infrastructure that keeps it all running.
+My role: the entire technical side, from the first wireframes to the web platform, the iPhone and Android apps, and the server infrastructure that keeps it all running.
 Design, development and operations, all in one hand.
+Today I lead the technology as full-time CTO.